Access to Data Files

-The Centers for Disease Control and Prevention (CDC) is the largest producer of data out of all the other DHHS agencies.
+The Centers for Disease Control and Prevention (CDC) is the largest producer of data out of all other DHHS agencies.

 The National Center for Health Statistics (NCHS) is an agency of the CDC.
 NCHS is the U.S. government’s principal vital and health statistics agency.
 Major NCHS data systems and surveys include:

 Although the DHHS is the main producer of government health data, there are other government agencies that report on health-related data.
 For example:

 The Census Bureau collects demographic information that is used to develop a baseline understanding about a population.
 Topics such as health insurance and disability are also included in Census Bureau data collection programs.